enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-i/if-in-lua-ii.md

 It will ???.

-- output "The number is positive"
+- Output "The number is positive"
-- error due to bad syntax
+- Error due to bad syntax
-- do nothing
+- Do nothing